TheEdoardo93/TestingApplication/README.md

 # TestingApplication
-Experiments with Python testing framework, CI/CD with Jenkins and TDD.
+Experiments with Python testing framework (pytest), CI/CD with Jenkins and TDD.

-TODO:
-- finish to implement code for CRUD operations for "users" SQLite database table
-  - update_user/<int:user_id>?
-- code refactoring